This article reviews the different options on how to backup the UniFi Video recordings, for both Windows and Linux (Hardware NVR).

 - Click NVR Settings in the upper left-hand corner

-- Click the Config tab (selected by default)
+- Click the Configure tab (selected by default)

-- The path is the value for UniFi Video Recording Backup Options “Recording Path”
+- The Recording Path is the value for UniFi Video Recording Backup Options “Recording Path”

 - Windows Default: C:\ProgramData\unifi-video\videos